tarantool/metrics/doc/monitoring/getting_started.rst

             - luajit
             - memory

-    When you add the exclude section,
+    If you add the exclude section,
     the metrics from this section will be removed from the default metrics list:

     ..  code-block:: yaml